-7.3.2 Treatment of spectral acceleration by structural engineers
+7.3.2 Treatment of Spectral Acceleration by Structural Engineers

 Structural engineers also utilize spectral acceleration as a basis for analysis of structural response.
 Let us first consider analysis of a single two-dimensional frame of a structure-a common situation in practice.
 In this case, only a single horizontal component of earthquake ground motion is needed for analysis.
 Therefore, spectral acceleration is computed only for the selected component at a period equal to the elastic first-mode period of the structure, and that is used as the intensity measure.
 In most cases, no distinction is made between the two components of a ground motion, so using a single component in this case is equivalent to using $Sa{arb}$ as the intensity measure.
-To compute $Sa{g.m.}$ using both horizontal components of the ground motion, but then use only one of the components, the stronger or the weaker, for analysis would only introduce unnecessary scatter into the relationship between the IM and structural response.
+Computing $Sa{g.m.}$ (which incorporates both horizontal components of the ground motion) but then using only one of the components for analysis will introduce unnecessary scatter into the relationship between the IM and structural response.

 This increased scatter resulting from prediction with $Sa{g.m.}$ is illustrated in Figure 7.3.
 Prediction of response of a structure is made using both $Sa{arb}$ and $Sa{g.m.}$ .
 A model of an older seven-story reinforced concrete frame, described by Jalayer (2003), is used for analysis.
 Sixty unscaled recorded ground motions were used to perform nonlinear dynamic analysis.
 Figure 7.3 shows that the prediction of the mean log maximum interstory drift ratio, denoted $\ln \theta$ , is very similar for both intensity measures, but use of $Sa{g.m.}$ as the IM results in increased dispersion of $\theta$ relative to the use of $Sa{arb}$ , as was anticipated above.
 The larger dispersion implies that there is greater uncertainty in the estimate of median response (i.e., if $Sa{g.m.}$ is used as the IM, a greater number of analyses would need to be performed to achieve the same confidence in the mean $\ln \theta$ ).
-Thus, the use of $Sa{arb}$ as the IM is preferable for the structural engineer, in order to minimize the number of nonlinear dynamic analyses performed.
+Thus, the use of $Sa{arb}$ as the IM is preferable for the structural engineer in order to minimize the number of nonlinear dynamic analyses performed.

 Many examples of the use of Sa as an intensity measure exist in the literature.
-For example, Modal Analysis (Chopra 2001), the SAC/FEMA methodology (FEMA 2000a, b, c), and Incremental Dynamic Analysis (Vamvatsikos and Cornell 2002) all use Sa as a predictor of structural response in some cases.
-In virtually every application of these procedures, $Sa{arb}$ (as opposed to $Sa{g.m.}$ ) is used as the intensity measure for analysis of a single frame of a structure.
+For example, modal analysis (Chopra 2001), the SAC/FEMA methodology (FEMA 2000a, b, c), and incremental dynamic analysis (Vamvatsikos and Cornell 2002) all use Sa as a predictor of structural response in some cases.
+In virtually every application of these procedures, $Sa{arb}$ (as opposed to $Sa{g,m}$ ) is used as the intensity measure for analysis of a single frame of a structure.

-Figure 7.3.
-Prediction of the response of a single frame of a structure using (a) the spectral acceleration of the ground motion component used ( $Sa{arb}$ ), and (b) the spectral acceleration of the average of both components ( $Sa{g.m.}$ ).
+Fig. 7.3 Prediction of response of single frame of structure using (a) spectral acceleration of ground motion component used $(Sa{arb})$ and (b) spectral acceleration of average of both components $(Sa{g.m.})$